isomerpages/moe-swisscottagesec/_swiss-partnerships/Parents Support Group (PSG).md

 **OUR MISSION**

-*   To promote positive collaborations between Swiss parents and the school for the well-being of the children
+*   To promote positive collaborations between parents and the school for the well-being of the children
 *   To promote a strong home-school link
 *   To provide opportunities for Swiss parents to network and support each other in the parenting journey

+**OBJECTIVES (C.A.R.E.)**

+* C - community outreach
+* A - appreciation of others
+* R - relationship building
+* E - enhancing parenting

 We strive to achieve our mission through the following Areas of Focus:

 *   Parent-Child Activities
-*   Workshops/Seminars for Parents and Parents Network
+*   Workshops/Seminars for Parents
+*   Parents Network and Support
-*   Co-organise and support School Events/Services
+*   Co-organise and support of School Events/Services
-*   Library Duties
-*   Field Trips Chaperones

 **[Swiss PSG Exco Message (click to view message)](/files/PSG/Swiss-PSG-Exco-Message-.pdf)**